exercism/elm/concepts/basics-1/about.md

 Each file in Elm is a module, and must contain a `module` statement before all other code.
 Module names must match their file name, so module `Calculator` must be in file Calculator.elm.
-Anything defined within a module is privatly scoped to it and cannot be accessed from outside this module, unless listed in `exposing`.
+Anything defined within a module is privately scoped to it and cannot be accessed from outside this module, unless listed in `exposing`.

 ```elm